ualberta/Front-End-Environment/readme.md

 ## Modules

-To add a module to an existing page, you need the following three parameters:

-  - `data`: The JSON data for the module
-  - `parent`: a string containing a selector to append the markup to
-  - `options`: any additional options for the module

-You can add any module that has a valid handlebars template through
+You can add any module that has a valid handlebars template with:

     UAlberta.FrontEnd.Modules.addModule(templateName, data, parent)

+Where:

   - `templateName`: The name of the handlebars file without the .hbs extension.
   - `data`: The data to provide to the template